 - 2 teaspoon vanilla extract

 - 3-4 tablespoon heavy cream you can also use milk

 - Preheat oven to 350 degrees and line a cupcake pan with paper liners.

 - In a medium bowl, combine flour, baking powder, cinnamon and salt.
 Set aside.

-- In a stand mixer or in a large bowl and a hand mixer, cream together butter and brown sugar for about 4 minutes, until light and fluffy on medium/medium high speed.
+- In a stand mixer or in a large bowl and a hand mixer, cream together butter, white sugar and brown sugar for about 4 minutes, until light and fluffy on medium/medium high speed.

 - Add the egg, mixing well and scraping the sides of the bowl.